Our vision is to be an agent of spiritual transformation to the glory of God in in Hixson and beyond.

 Sharing Jesus: Pointing others to Jesus as the only source of real and lasting spiritual transformation.

 Biblical Truth: Treasuring God’s perfect Word as our standard for life and faith.

 Intentional Hospitality: Welcoming every person with the love of Jesus.

 Ministry Excellence: Reflecting the character of God by giving our best as we serve God and others.

 Mission Action: Serving our local community and then beyond.

 The topics below represent an overview of our beliefs and convictions.
-A full statement of our beliefs may be found on the Southern Baptist Convention website.
+A full statement of our beliefs may be found on the Baptist Faith and Message web page.

 The Holy Bible was written by men divinely inspired and is God’s revelation of Himself to man.
 It is a perfect treasure of divine instruction.
 It has God for its author, salvation for its end, and truth, without any mixture of error for its matter.